ssqag186/BikesOnline-Product-Sales-Analysis/README.md

-BikesOnline Product and Sales Analysis
-This project is a freelance work associated wwith retail bike store in Australia.
-The project consists of 3 modules- 1.
-Data Quality Assessment, 2.
-Data Insights, 3.
-Data Insights & Presentations.
+This freelance project involved working with a retail bike store in Australia and comprised three key modules:

+Data Quality Assessment
+Data Insights
+Data Insights & Presentations
-The tasks involved analyzing the customer and transaction data of BikesOnline.
-The client provided a raw data with 4 large datasets: The first phase involved the task of data cleaning and preprocessing of the given datasets for further analysis.
+The project centered around analyzing customer and transaction data for BikesOnline.
+The client provided four large datasets in raw form, which required cleaning and preprocessing as the initial phase.
+I utilized Python to perform these tasks, ensuring the data was ready for further analysis.

-I have used Python for this purpose.
-The second phase required Data Exploration; Model Development and Interpretation to recommend which of the 1000 new customers from the new customers' list should be targeted to drive the most value for the organization.
+In the second phase, the focus shifted to Data Exploration, Model Development, and Interpretation.
+The objective was to recommend which 1,000 new customers from a provided list should be targeted to generate the most value for the organization.
+To achieve this, I conducted an RFM (Recency, Frequency, Monetary) Analysis for customer segmentation and presented key findings through a PowerPoint presentation.

-Here, I have conducted RFM Analysis for customer segmentation and created a PowerPoint presentation for the important information.
-The third and final module involved creating a Dashboard with data summary and results.
+The third and final module involved developing a Dashboard to summarize the data and present the results.